tvjames/kendo-docs/api/web/grid.md

      // get a reference to the grid var grid = $("#grid").data("kendoGrid");
-     // bind to the columnReorder event
+     // bind to the columnShow event
      grid.bind("columnShow", function(e) {
          // handle event
      });